 How Does Water Lead to Damages After a Fire?

 Fire damage may seem like one of your top concerns after the flames have been put out, but you'll also need to address a fair amount of water damage.
 When a fire first strikes, most business owners are primarily concerned about the well-being of their staff, customers, and property.
 Once the smoke clears, however, a period of uncertainty and panic may settle in.
 Fortunately, fire remediation experts can help you navigate the cleanup and restoration process.
+There are several sources of water that may affect your property.

-There are actually a few different ways your property may be affected by water.
 If you have a sprinkler system installed in your building, the heat, flames, or smoke may trigger the emergency system and send 15 to 25 gallons of water per minute into your business.
 That water can cause a lot of damage.

 As the firefighters work to put out flames, they may spray a lot of water at high levels of pressure through a fire hose.
 That water often floods the building, running down stairways, flooding rooms, and affecting walls and ceilings.
 Equipment and furnishings are often harmed more by the water than by fire damage.